 When you need to do something 10 or 100 times a day - that’s what we call a repetitive task.
 Invoicing and shipping is definitely a repetitive task for casting companies.
 The invoicing process is quite standard: check who the client is, what markups, service charges or shipping charges should be added to the invoice, what items must be paid, etc. Collecting all this information manually is quite a big work.

 What if you could replace it with a few clicks?
 The time saved would be enormous.

 By the end of the production process, all the above-mentioned information is saved in PIRO's centralized database.
 If you need to create an invoice, the system simply pulls the information and generates it.
 Shipping?
-Our FedEx and USPS integration make it possible to calculate the shipping cost, print shipping labels and sync the tracking number back to the Customer Portal.
+Our FedEx and USPS integration makes it possible to calculate the shipping cost, print shipping labels, and sync the tracking number back to the Customer Portal.

 10. Collecting due payments - online

 It's quite a bad feeling looking at the clients' negative invoice balance, right?
 It's common to give Net 15 – Net 30 payment terms for returning clients that we trust.
 Some clients may trust you as well and are willing to provide their credit card information so you can charge them quickly.
 Or if your business is growing and there are new clients coming, you might want to charge them immediately.